| Previous Page | Next Page | Index

 29 Aug 1811 Sir-Francis-Drake, Phaëton, and the sloop Dasher with the ships' boats and marines of the Hussar, capture the town and fort of Samanap, Madura, Java.

-Deal 23 Jul 1812 Arrives with a convoy of East Indiamen, now sailed for the River.
+23 Jul 1812 arrived Deal with a convoy of East Indiamen, now departed for the River.

-Cape of Good Hope 10 Jun 1819 Saiiled for St Helena and England.
+10 Jun 1819 departed for St Helena and England.

-Portsmouth 5 Sep 1819 Arrived from the East Indies, and has come into harbour to refit.
+5 Sep 1819 arrived Portsmouth from the East Indies, and has come into harbour to refit.

-Portsmouth 26 Dec 1819 Will proceed shortly to the North American station.
+26 Dec 1819 Will proceed shortly, from Spithead, to the North American station.

-Plymouth Dock 24 Dec 1822 Sailed with the squadron under Commodore Sir E. Owen, K.C.B., thought to be bound for the West Indies.
+24 Dec 1822 departed Plymouth Dock with the squadron under Commodore Sir E. Owen, K.C.B., thought to be bound for the West Indies.

-Havannah 5 May 1823 Sailed with the Sybille for three days, and then made sail for Jamaica.
+5 May 1823 departed Havannah with the Sybille for three days, and then made sail for Jamaica.

-Portsmouth 16 Jan 1824 Went out of harbour to Spithead, and is to be employed in the Channel.
+16 Jan 1824 went out of harbour to Spithead, and is to be employed in the Channel.